Official languages of the United Nations: History

-In 1946, the first session of the United Nations General Assembly adopted rules of procedure concerning languages that purported to apply to "all the organs of the United Nations, other than the International Court of Justice", formally setting out five (5) official languages and two (2) working languages (English and French).
+On 1 February 1946, the first session of the United Nations General Assembly adopted rules of procedure concerning languages that purported to apply to "all the organs of the United Nations, other than the International Court of Justice", formally setting out five (5) official languages and two (2) working languages (English and French).
+On 24 June 1946, the Security Council formally also set the five official languages and two working languages.

 The following year, the second session of the General Assembly adopted permanent rules of procedure, Resolution 173 (II).
 The part of those rules relating to language closely followed the 1946 rules, except that the 1947 rules did not purport to apply to other UN organs, just the General Assembly.
 Meanwhile, a proposal had been in the works to add Spanish as a third working language in addition to English and French.
-This was adopted in Resolution 262 (III), passed on 11 December 1948.

-In 1968, Russian was added as a working language of the General Assembly so that, of the GA's five official languages, four (all but Mandarin) were working.
+On 11 December 1948, the General Assembly added Spanish as a working language.

+On 21 December 1968, the General Assembly added Russian as a working language.

+On 22 January 1969, the Security Council added Spanish and Russian as working languages.

+In October 1971, the Republic of China (Taiwan) was expelled and replaced with the People's Republic of China.
+The ROC uses Traditional Chinese characters while the PRC (on the mainland) uses Simplified Chinese characters; the United Nations consequently switched from Traditional Chinese to Simplified Chinese around the end of 1971.
+The last General Assembly resolution of the 1971 session (resolution number 2903, adopted 22 December 1971, transcribed 1972) is written in Traditional Chinese, while the first General Assembly resolution of the 1972 session (resolution number 2904, adopted 26 September 1972, transcribed 1973) is written in Simplified Chinese.
+Conversely, as full meeting records presumably take longer to transcribe, the General Assembly meeting record of (for example) 24 September 1968 was not transcribed until 1971 (Note: The United Nations Digital Library does not list a specific month or day.) and is written in Simplified Chinese.)